Battle of the Corinth Canal: The Battle

-After their attack on the anti-aircraft batteries, Lieutenant Teussen’s Platoon used British military vehicles which were left behind by the retreating British to capture the town of Corinth.
-Shortly after the paratroopers entered the town, the civil and military authorities surrendered in order to insure the well-being of the civilians.
+After their attack on the anti-aircraft batteries, Lieutenant Teussen’s Platoon used military vehicles which were left behind by the retreating British to capture the town of Corinth.
+Shortly after the paratroopers entered the town the civil and military authorities surrendered in order to ensure the well-being of the civilians.
 After capturing Corinth, Hauptmann Schirmer ordered Lieutenant Teussen to act as an advance guard and to press ahead with his platoon towards Nauplia.
 The Canal itself fell into German hands shortly after noon.

 In the meantime, the German paratroopers had removed the Allied demolition charges and had piled all of them in the middle of the bridge in order to be disabled later.
-When suddenly an explosion rocked through the Canal as the bridge collapsed into it.
-A stray round set off the pile of charges and blew the center out of the bridge, dragging down the engineers and any paratroopers who were still on her.
+Suddenly an explosion rocked through the Canal as the bridge collapsed into it.
+A stray round set off the pile of charges and blew the center out of the bridge, dragging down the engineers and any paratroopers who were still on it.
 War reporter Sonderführer Ernest von der Heyden was also killed in the explosion, his camera was recovered afterwards from one of the Canal banks.
 The bridge's destruction allowed the Allies to escape without a German pursuit, but they were forced to abandon valuable equipment during their retreat.
 The British also sunk an 80 ton wooden lighter on the canal's western end.

+Capt.
+John Tyson, a British combat engineer, and those with him in the British rear guard, placed explosives at key points under the bridge to destroy it.
+As they had six tons of explosives and no way of transporting them, they placed the explosives they did not need on the bridge.
+As the German troops began to occupy the bridge, Tyson, with his rifle, fired at the key explosives and blew up the bridge.
+He received the Military Cross for his actions.
+He was evacuated to Egypt.